 The last time Britain suffered a really gruesome drought, as a myriad of "the hazy summer of '76?" articles may soon remind us, the singles chart was headed by The Wurzels.
-Lest the subtle, subliminal messaging in their novelty hit tempt any farmers in the rainless South, East, South-east and parts of the Midlands to race to the agricultural-hardware showroom, I offer this warning.
-There is minimal point in buying a brand new combine harvester, in purest farming terms at least, in the present climatic conditions.
+Lest the subtle, subliminal messaging in their novelty hit tempt any farmers in the rainless South, East, South-east and parts of the midlands to race to the agricultural hardware showroom, I offer this warning.
+There is minimal point in buying a brand new combine harvester, in purest farming terms at least, in the present climactic conditions.

 Even if they were right about it being as potent a babe magnet in bucolic parts as a Bentley convertible in Mayfair, the problem is this.
 Spending something like £400,000 on a brand new combine harvester blurs the borderline between extravagance and insanity when there are absolutely no crops to harvest.

 Why it no longer seems to rain on us here in the South and East when it should is a question for the experts, though climate change hasn't been implicated so far.
-Drought warnings have always been regular occurrences, though seldom, if ever, before has a hosepipe ban been openly considered in February.
+Drought warnings have always been regular occurrences, albeit seldom if ever before has a hosepipe ban been openly considered in February.
 The question of why no national water grid has been developed, having being debated for decades, is more easily answered.
 Such a project requires imagination, investment, political will and long-term planning.
 Who in the name of sanity do you imagine we are?
 Germany?

-In a Third World country manqué such as ours, where vast tracts of the railway network remain unelectrified, the idea is both too challenging and too overwhelmingly sensible to stand a chance.
-It will remain a literal pipe dream unless and until water shortages become a political issue capable of affecting elections.
+In a third world country manqué like ours, where vast tracts of the railway network remain unelectrified, the idea is both too challenging and too overwhelmingly sensible to stand a chance.
+It will remain a literal pipedream unless and until water shortages become a political issue capable of affecting elections.
 Long before it was finished, of course, it might have become a white elephant.
-Alex Salmond would not merely use any rapidly worsening North-South rainfall divide to swing the independence vote on the "Keep Scottish water for the Scottish... and let the Sassenachs die of thirst!" platform.
-Inevitably, that clever old bruiser would also seek to inveigle a chunk of sub-Saharan England, to leave the Union and be subsumed within a Greater Caledonia.
+Alex Salmond would not merely use any rapidly worsening north-south rainfall divide to swing the independence vote on the "Keep Scottish water for the Scottish... and let the Sassenachs die of thirst!" platform.
+Inevitably, that clever old bruiser would also seek to inveigle a chunk of sub-Saharan England , to leave the Union and be subsumed within a Greater Caledonia.
 The English couldn't tolerate that.
-Water wars have long been predicted elsewhere on the planet, but another 10 years of this would bring reruns of Bannockburn and Flodden Field (or Sodden Field, as The Sun on Sunday will dub it).
+Water wars have long been predicted elsewhere on the planet, but another 10 years of this would bring reruns of Bannockburn and Flodden Field (or Sodden Field as the Sun on Sunday will dub it).